aiven/devportal/docs/products/kafka/reference/advanced-params.rst

 List of advanced parameters
 ============================

-When working with an Aiven for Apache Kafka service, many configuration options are available.
-They are summarized below:
+Below you can find a summary of every configuration option available for Aiven for Apache Kafka service:

 .. include:: /includes/config-kafka.rst